Agile Testing: Best Practices, Benefits, Drawbacks, and More

-Alona O. by Alona O. on 01/31/2024
+Alona O. by Alona O. on 02/20/2025

 In today’s fast-paced software world, quick product delivery is often not an option but a necessity.
 Building software requires a high level of flexibility in responding to the constantly changing market trends and customer demands.
-The problem is that with traditional project management approaches, any unplanned change inevitably leads to higher costs and delays in the project.
+The problem is that with traditional project management approaches, any unplanned change inevitably leads to higher costs and delays on the project.

 Agile methods, in turn, allow us to avoid such pitfalls not only in software development but also in software testing.
-Let us help you learn about the agile testing process, its main advantages, and why businesses today choose agile practices over traditional approaches.
+Let us help you learn about the Agile testing process, its main advantages, and why businesses today choose agile practices over traditional approaches.

 What Is Agile Testing?